lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image::   spacer-color-picker.png

 To customize the sensors right click on the sensors applet :menuselection:`Configure "Sensors"`.
 The :guilabel:`Update interval(seconds)` field lets you choose how often in seconds to update the sensors.
 The :guilabel:`Temperature bar width` field shows how wide to make the bar for your sensors.
 The :guilabel:`Temperature scale` field lets you select :guilabel:`Celsius` or :guilabel:`Fahrenheit` for your sensors.
 The checkbox :guilabel:`Warning about high temperature` puts a warning if your temperature gets too high.
+The :guilabel:`Crit` field shows the temperture your CPU should not reach.
 If you want to reset your settings press the :guilabel:`Reset` button.

 .. image:: sensors-config.png